PyMVPA/PyMVPA/doc/source/datasets.rst

 The foundation of PyMVPA's data handling is the :class:`~mvpa.datasets.base.Dataset` class.
 Basically, this class stores data samples, sample attributes and dataset attributes.
-By definition, sample attributes assign a value to each data sample (e.g. labels, or chunks) and dataset attributes are additional information or functionality that apply to the whole dataset.
+By definition, sample attributes assign a value to each data sample (e.g. targets, or chunks) and dataset attributes are additional information or functionality that apply to the whole dataset.